Stimulus Control Therapy for Sleep

 Watching the Clock

 It may be counter-productive to use a clock to keep track of time in bed.
-If you find yourself worried about how much time has passed, watching the clock, and counting minutes, this creates undue stress.
-Instead, just go by your feeling.
+If you find yourself worried about how much time has passed, watching the clock and counting minutes, this creates undue stress.
+Instead, just go by your feelings.
 If it seems like it has been nearly 20 minutes since you put your head on the pillow, that is all you need to know.

 For people struggling with long-term insomnia, cognitive behavioral therapy combines multiple techniques aimed at modifying simple habits and thoughts in order to promote healthy sleep patterns.
 Stimulus control is just one method that is used together with sleep hygiene education, sleep restriction therapy, and relaxation therapy.

-Stimulus control therapy helps people to reset their associations with bedtime and look forward to lying down for a good night’s sleep.
+Stimulus control therapy helps people reset their associations with bedtime and look forward to lying down for a good night’s sleep.
 When used consistently, many are able to successfully break the negative cycle created by insomnia and get more restful sleep night after night.

-As you work through the CBTi process, keep a sleep log to help you and your doctor to better understand your sleep patterns and monitor progress.
+As you work through the CBTi process, keep a sleep log to help you and your doctor better understand your sleep patterns and monitor progress.

-Find Relief from Insomnia and Sleep Disorders
+Find Relief from Chronic Insomnia and Sleep Disorders

 Contact Sleep Health Solutions of Ohio to begin the process of evaluating your sleep problems and identifying an effective solution.
 Schedule an initial consultation today.